Jonima family: 15th-16th centuries

 Under Dhimitër, the Jonimas became vassals of Koja Zaharia, the lord of Shati, who had allowed the Ottomans passage through his lands to attack the Venetians in Shkodër and Drisht.
 The Venetians entered into negotiations with Zaharia and his new vassal, who were willing to abandon their alliance with the Ottomans and come to an agreement with the Republic.
 The Venetians agreed to provide aid in the form of troops and in the construction of defensive measures in the lands of the two noble families, and on 7 October 1400, Venetian officials in Shkodër promised to grant 500 ducats annually to Zaharia and 300 ducats annually to Dhimitër, plus lodging for each of their families.
 A few days later, on 12 October, the Venetians learned that the Ottoman Sultan Bayezid I was mustering his military forces against Timur, and that he had summoned Zaharia to join him as his vassal.
 As such, the alliance proposal was refused.

-In 1402, the Jonimas - lead by Dhimitër - participated in the Battle of Ankara alongside many Albanian lords as vassals of Bayezid.
+In 1402, the Jonimas - led by Dhimitër - participated in the Battle of Ankara alongside many Albanian lords as vassals of Bayezid.
 Bayezid was defeated, and many Albanian lords and nobles - including the Jonimas - abandoned the Ottomans and entered into Venetian vassalage.
 The submission of the Jonimas and the Zaharias to the Venetians was facilitated by the Bishop of Sapë, who had interceded on their behalf.
 The two families had every reason to act quickly, for as soon as the Ottomans withdrew from the region, the Balsha family had once again became an immediate threat.
 In the subsequent conflict between the Ottoman vassal Balša III and the Venetians, the Jonimas and Zaharias continued to support the Venetians.
 On 5 May 1403, a pact made between Dhimitër Jonima and Venetian officials in Shkodër was confirmed, according to which Dhimitër would receive a supply of 200 Hyperpyron annually, along with cloth for two mantles and a suit of armour.

 The domains of Dhimitër Jonima c.
 1406, a year into the First Shkodra War.